Data & Analytics · Entry level · Updated July 2026

 - Bury your one great data story below routine tasks

 The example resume above does exactly this: the logistics job stays a logistics job, but every bullet is about numbers that drove a decision.
 That reframing, plus an internship or one strong project, is a complete entry-level story.
+The same translation technique, applied between any two fields rather than into data specifically, is the whole engine of the career change resume example.

 Pick projects that answer a question someone asked